Q: What's the Exchange?

 A: Most people are eligible for health coverage through the Marketplace.
 You must live in the United States, be a U.S. citizen or national and cannot currently be incarcerated for eligibility.

 You can buy health insurance by applying online, over the phone, in person or on paper.
 Counselors are available to help you select the best plan for your healthcare.
 For more information about purchasing insurance, visit healthcare.gov.

 Q: What if I have a pre-existing condition?
 Will I be denied coverage?

-A: Beginning in 2014, health insurance plans cannot refuse to cover you, deny treatment coverage, or charge you more because you have a pre-existing condition.
+A: No, health insurance plans cannot refuse to cover you, deny treatment coverage, or charge you more because you have a pre-existing condition.

 Q: What about larger businesses?